moves-rwth/storm/documentation/usage/running-storm.md

 ### Running Storm on JANI input

 [JANI]({{ site.github.url }}/documentation/background/languages.html#jani) models can be provided with the `--jani <path/to/jani-file>` option.
+In case you also want to read the properties from the jani file, the option `--janiproperty` needs to be added.

 #### Example 4 (Analysis of a rejection-sampling algorithm to approximate $$\pi$$)